DarkShoro/lgmc/README.md

 - **Automatic tie-breaking** in case of voting ties
 - **Automatic check** when all players have voted
 - **Custom messages** for each type of death
+- **Werewolf Chat**: During the werewolf turn, only werewolves and the little girl can chat.
+Werewolves see messages as `<player> >> text`, the little girl sees `Loup-Garou >> text`.
+Other players attempting to chat receive a "cannot chat" message.

 ### Graphical Interfaces (GUIs)